Materials-Data-Science-and-Informatics/dislocation-ontology/CQs/CQs.md

 }
 ```

-CQs 10: Given the point group of a crystal structure, what is the corresponding crystal system?
+CQ11: Given the point group of a crystal structure, what is the corresponding crystal system?
 ```
 PREFIX diso: <https://purls.helmholtz-metadaten.de/diso#>
 PREFIX cso: <https://purls.helmholtz-metadaten.de/cso#>